ucsd-fcrl/PSM-Work-Mapping/README.md

 # PSM-Work-Mapping
-This repo contains data and analysis scripts used referred to in the manuscript *Successful Cardiac Resynchronization Therapy Reduced Negative Septal Work in Patient-Specific Models of Dyssynchronous Heart Failure*.  doi:
+This repo contains data and analysis scripts reported in the manuscript *Successful Cardiac Resynchronization Therapy Reduced Negative Septal Work in Patient-Specific Models of Dyssynchronous Heart Failure*.

+doi:

 It contains two directories, a Patient-Specific Modeling directory and a Simplified Work Estimates directory.
 Documentation for each directory is below.